 An accommodation plan is designed to allow the student to meet program/field requirements, however, it does not guarantee successful completion of the placement or program.

 Efforts will be made to ensure that student accommodation needs are met as they progress through their program.
 However, it should be recognized that students must also take an active role in the accommodation process.
 This mutual responsibility will help ensure that the students’ accommodation needs are being addressed during the diverse educational activities both on and off campus, and throughout the varied student evaluations.

-If a student does not contact the OSD in a timely manner, it may not be possible to provide the student with the required reasonable accommodations.
+If a student does not contact the SAA in a timely manner, it may not be possible to provide the student with the required reasonable accommodations.
 If withdrawal or cancellation of the course is necessary, the student’s progression in the program could be delayed, as many courses must be taken sequentially.
-Students who experience extenuating circumstances such as on emergency or a sudden onset of on illness should contact the OSD as they might be eligible to receive emergency accommodations.
+Students who experience extenuating circumstances such as on emergency or a sudden onset of on illness should contact the SAA as they might be eligible to receive emergency accommodations.